JuliaControl/RobustAndOptimalControl.jl/README.md

 - `makeweight`: Create a weighting function that goes from gain `low` at zero frequency, through gain `mid` to gain `high` at ∞ # Arguments: - `low`: A number specifying the DC gain  - `mid`: A number specifying the frequency at which the gain is 1, or a tuple `(freq, gain)`.
 - `measure`: Return a system with specified states as measurement outputs.
 - `minreal2`: Minimal realisation algorithm from P.
 - `named_ss`: Create a `NamedStateSpace` system.
 StateSpace systems with named inputs, outputs and states.
+See also [complicated_feedback.jl](https://github.com/JuliaControl/RobustAndOptimalControl.jl/blob/master/examples/complicated_feedback.jl).
 - `specificationplot`: This function visualizes the control synthesis using the hInf_synthesize with the three weighting functions {WS(jω), WU(jω), WT(jω)} inverted and scaled by γ, against the corresponding transfer fucntions {S(jω), C(jω)S(jω), T(jω)}, to verify visually that the specifications are met.
 - `sumblock`: Create a summation node that sums (or subtracts) vectors of length `n`.
 - `δ`: Create an uncertain element of `N` uniformly distributed samples ∈ [-1, 1]